arjenderuiter/arjenderuiter.github.io/_posts/2021-09-16-LOW-CODE-LIVE-ROUND-TABLE-INCENTRO.md

 ---

 Incentro invited me to join a live conversation on low code.
-Is was invited because of my experience building a marketplace for Kramp using a low code platform on top of a healdess e-commerce platform.
+Is was invited because of my experience building a marketplace for Kramp using a low code platform on top of a headless e-commerce platform.
 During the interview we referred several times to my earlier article 'low code through the eyses of a traditional programmer'.

 You can watch the recording [here on Vimeo](https://vimeo.com/588386859)